 - Contact your academic advisor to be sure your courses are dropped.

-- Complete the When You’re Not Enrolling at UB Checklist
+- Consult the When You’re Not Enrolling at UB Checklist.

 What is Finish in 4?

 Finish in 4 is an initiative to help UB students complete their four year degree in four years!
 It is UB’s commitment to provide students with the resources and guidance needed to achieve this goal.
 New freshman are encouraged to take the Pledge to Finish in 4 upon enrolling at the University.
 Review the Finish in 4 website for more information.